-- A. Verify that interior of building is physically protected from weather. - B. Verify that mechanical work which is likely to injure conductors has been completed. - C. Completely and thoroughly swab raceway system before installing conductors. - D. Verify that supporting surfaces are ready to receive work. - E. Electrical boxes are shown on Drawings, in approximate locations, unless dimensioned. - 1.
-Obtain verification from Architect/Engineer for locations of outlets throughout prior to rough-in. - F. Degrease and clean surfaces to receive wire markers.
+- A. Completely and thoroughly swab raceway system before installing conductors. - B. Verify that supporting surfaces are ready to receive work. - C. Degrease and clean surfaces to receive wire markers.

 - A. Arrange conduit to maintain headroom and to present neat appearance. - 1.
 Route raceway parallel and perpendicular to walls and adjacent piping. - 2.
 Maintain minimum 6 inch clearance to piping and 12 inch clearance to heat surfaces such as flues and heating appliances. - 3.
 Maintain required fire, acoustic, and vapor barrier rating when penetrating walls, floors, and ceilings. - 4.
 Use conduit hangers and clamps; do not fasten with wire or perforated pipe straps. - 5.
 Use conduit bodies to make sharp changes in direction. - 6.
 Terminate conduit stubs with insulated bushings. - 7.
 Use suitable caps to protect installed raceway against entrance of dirt and moisture. - 8.
 Install expansion joints where raceway crosses building expansion joints. - B. Install electrical boxes as shown on the drawings, and as required for splices, taps, wire pulling, equipment connections and regulatory requirements. - 1.
 Locate and install electrical boxes to allow access.
 Provide access panels if required. - 2.
-Locate and install electrical boxes to maintain headroom and to present neat mechanical appearance.

-- 3. Install pull boxes and junction boxes above accessible ceilings or in unfinished areas. - 4.
+Locate and install electrical boxes to maintain headroom and to present neat mechanical appearance. - 3.
+Install pull boxes and junction boxes above accessible ceilings or in unfinished areas. - 4.
 Provide knockout closures for unused openings. - 5.
 Coordinate mounting heights and locations of outlets above counters, benches, backsplashes and furniture. - C. Use recessed outlet boxes in finished areas and where indicated. - 1.
 Secure boxes to interior wall and partition studs, accurately positioning to allow for surface finish thickness. - 2.
 Use stamped steel stud bridges for flush outlets in hollow stud wall, and adjustable steel channel fasteners for flush ceiling outlet boxes. - 3.
 Locate boxes in masonry walls to require cutting corner only.
 Coordinate masonry cutting to achieve neat openings for boxes. - 4.
 Do not install boxes back-to-back in walls; provide 6 inches separation, minimum; except provide 24 inches separation, minimum in acoustic-rated walls. - 5.
-Do not damage insulation. - D. Install conduit to preserve fire resistance rating of walls, floors, partitions and other elements, using materials and methods recognized by Underwriters Laboratory Fire Resistance Directory. - E. Provide anchors, fasteners, and supports in accordance with NECA "Standard of Installation". - F. Do not fasten supports to pipes, ducts, mechanical equipment, and conduit. - G. Do not use powder-actuated anchors. - H. Cut or core structural members and thermal and moisture barriers only upon receiving permission from Architect.
+Do not damage insulation. - D. Install conduit to preserve fire resistance rating of walls, floors, partitions and other elements, using materials and methods recognized by Underwriters Laboratory Fire Resistance Directory. - E. Provide anchors, fasteners, and supports in accordance with NECA "Standard of Installation".

+- F. Do not fasten supports to pipes, ducts, mechanical equipment, and conduit. - G. Do not use powder-actuated anchors. - H. Cut or core structural members and thermal and moisture barriers only upon receiving permission from Architect.
 Each Contractor shall be responsible for making necessary penetrations for the completion of it's Work. - Fabricate supports from structural steel or steel channel.
 Rigidly weld members or use hexagon head bolts to present neat appearance with adequate strength and rigidity.
 Use spring lock washers under all nuts. - J. Use sheet metal channel to bridge studs above and below cabinets and panelboards recessed in hollow partitions.